-The UMG 96RM has 2 digital outputs.
+The UMG 96RM-M has 2 digital outputs.
 These outputs are electrically isolated from the evaluation electronics by optocouplers.
-The digital outputs have a common reference
+The digital outputs have a common reference.

-- The digital outputs can switch DC and AC loads. - The digital outputs are not short circuit protected. - Connected cables longer than 30 m must be shielded. - An external auxiliary voltage is required. - The digital outputs can be used as pulse outputs. - The digital outputs can be controlled via the Modbus. - The digital outputs can output results from comparators.
+- The digital outputs can switch DC and AC loads. - The digital outputs are not short circuit protected. - Connected cables longer than 30 m must be shielded. - An external auxiliary voltage is required. - The digital outputs can be used as pulse outputs. - The digital outputs can output results from comparators.